-Software provided with the card includes setup and calibration programs and some sample programs.
+Software provided with the card includes a program called FINDBASE that will help you to select an I/O bus address for this card that will not conflict with other resources installed in your computer.
+Software provided also includes setup and calibration programs and sample programs.
 The setup and calibration program provides pictorial representation and menu selection on the computer monitor.
 For setup, of course, it is not necessary that the card be plugged into the computer.
+The Address Selection and Option Selection sections of this manual provide amplifying information about switch settings.